The Internet’s Carbon Footprint

 Sustainable UX Design

-Sustainable design takes into account its responsibility to the environment and utilizing practices that reduce harm to the environment.
-UX design can help create websites that are as efficient as possible, reducing the amount of time users spend looking around by making task completion as easy as possible.
+Sustainable design takes into account its responsibility to the environment and utilizes practices that reduce harm to the environment.
+UX design can help create websites that are as efficient as possible, reducing the number of time users spend looking around by making task completion as easy as possible.

 Websites can be made more environmentally friendly by reducing not only the time that it takes users to find what they are looking for but also the amount of data needed to run a site as well.
 Furthermore, investing in environmentally friendly practice will also improve your user experience, as lighter websites are faster and easier to both load and navigate, resulting in improved user experience.